 Finding Out About Beliefs—

-five series of talks
+the notes on five series of talks

-All ages are welcome—all meetings held at
+All ages were welcome—all meetings held at

 Newport Pagnell UNITED REFORMED CHURCH

 The more we understand each others faiths and beliefs, the more we can understand ourselves and the more tolerant of differences we may become.
 These sorts of discussions also help us to clarify our own beliefs and thinking.

 For more information on the URC see the United Reformed Church

 Notes for the each of the five series